microsoft/AcademicContent/Workshop/19. Blockchain on Azure/Blockchain on Azure HOL.md

 	{ [String: '1000'] s: 1, e: 3, c: [ 1000 ] }
 	```

 If you'd like, you can run the app again to transfer another 1,000 My Coin.
-Each time you run the app and invoke the contract, the balance is the coinbase account will decrease by 1,000, and the balance in Account 1 will increase by the same amount.
+Each time you run the app and invoke the contract, the balance in the coinbase account will decrease by 1,000, and the balance in Account 1 will increase by the same amount.

 <a name="Exercise7"></a>
 ## Exercise 7: Delete the Ethereum network ##